 The most extreme and egregious form of the Insurmountable Waist-Height Fence, the Invisible Wall is, well, just that: a boundary that limits where the player can go, but there's simply nothing there.
 It's as if someone decided to build a glass wall.
 You try to walk past it but your character just stops or walks in place.
 You can't see the boundary, but it's there.

 In 2D games, the edge of the screen itself frequently served as the Invisible Wall, working on the principle of "out of sight, out of mind"; you can't go there, but as far as you can see there's nothing there anyway, so why would you want to?
-Then again, once the edge of the screen starts crushing you
+Then again, once the edge of the screen starts crushing you, questions may rise.

 Not to be confused with the Gametrailers podcast/show of the same name.

 Used with and without explanation in City of Heroes; some urban missions are explicitly described as taking place in neighborhoods which have been isolated with portable forcefield units, but other urban missions, as well as tasks in the Spirit World, have transparent boundaries for no known reason.
 (And strictly speaking, these walls aren't invisible when you're close up to them; then they're transparent blue.)
 The "War Walls" separating the various zones serve a similar purpose, although they're visible and again have an in-game explanation.

 Every outdoor area also has an Invisible Ceiling: you can only fly/teleport/etc. so high.